Identification Documents: Driver’s License and State ID

 Getting a state ID or driver’s license gives you a secure, widely accepted form of identification that’s easier to carry and replace if needed.

-Learn how to apply to the most common form of identification cards: State ID card, and driver’s license.
+Learn how to apply for the most common forms of identification cards: State ID card, and driver’s license.

 -